THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Vanuatu’s one of the lesser-touristed countries in the South Pacific.
 We had originally planned to spend a few weeks there, but instead found ourselves only spending a few days.
 Thankfully, though, we decided to spend those few days on Tanna Island, doing one of Vanuatu’s most popular attractions – the Yasur Volcano.

 Officially clearing into Vanuatu at Port Resolution on Monday was – no surprise – complicated.
 We buddied up with Cheeky Monkey to head into the Port Resolution Yacht Club (PRYC) to meet the officials, only to find out that the Immigrations officer came and went without seeing us.
 How were we supposed to know he was there?
 Psychic skills, apparently, as he doesn’t have a VHF or other method of informing us he was there.
-Customs, however, called us on the radio and we were able to get that done.
-Clearing in was $5,000 Vatu, plus $6,000 for transporting the official, which was split between the boats checking in.
+Customs, however, called us on the radio and we were able to meet with Customs.
+Clearing in was $5,000 Vatu per boat.
+All the cruisers split the $6,000 for transporting the official.
 Sandy Cheeks came into the anchorage about mid-afternoon, so the officials were coming back the next day, thankfully.

 Back onto the boat, David got to work.
 Within a matter of hours, he got the watermaker and propeller in working order.
-In the watermaker, the diaphragm in the low-pressure pump had gotten punctured and was leaking, but fortunately, we had a spare.
+In the watermaker, the diaphragm in the low-pressure pump was punctured and leaking.
+Fortunately, we had a spare.
 With the propeller, we had our fixed props fro the factory, so David got in the water and was able to install it.
 Thankfully, we had been through that whole fiasco in the USVI and we knew we had all the parts for our fixed prop.

 That night Ryan hosted a big party on Cheeky Monkey, and much drinking ensued…

 While ashore we met Stanley, the chief’s son, who acts as a liaison for cruisers, organizing trips and getting us help when we need it.
 Then we took off for a walk through the village and out to the beach on the east side of Port Resolution.
-The village is small, and the houses are all very traditional, woven thatch for walls and roofs with basic touches and furnishings.
+The village is small, and the houses are all very traditional.
+The villagers make the houses from woven thatch for walls and roofs with basic touches and furnishings.
 We walked all the way to a beautiful white sand beach, home to a future resort.

 Wednesday I went ashore early to arrange a lunch at Chez Leah for a few boats – us, SC and CI, and 8-year-old Liv from Oceana.
-I got absolutely poured on while walking around, but thankfully the rain had let up by lunchtime.
-All three boats met at the beach and walked over together where we got a glorious treat from Leah.
+It poured rain while I was walking around, but the rain let up by lunchtime.
+All three boats met at the beach and walked over together.
+Leah served us an amazing lunch.
 For $850 vatu ($8.50 USD) we were served about 10 platters, family style, of local Vanuatu food.

 Dishes included a cabbage salad, chicken curry, rice, cucumber salad, steamed choko (what we would call chayote), roasted sweet potatoes, and a platter of cooked produce including two kinds of taro, a banana/plantain hybrid, and cassava.
 Dessert was fresh papaya slices and Tanna Island coffee.
 Anything we finished, Leah brought out more.
-The whole meal was served with what Leah calls lemon juice – basically lemonade, but slightly different – not as strong on either the lemon or the sugar flavors.
+Leah served the meal with what she calls lemon juice – basically lemonade, but slightly different – not as strong on either the lemon or the sugar flavors.
 David loved it.